reportportal/docs/src/md/src/GettingStarted/ProjectConfiguration.md

 #### E-mail notifications

-The "Notifications" tab provides the administrator the ability to activate e-mail notifications on the project.
+The "Notifications" tab provides the administrator with the ability to activate e-mail notifications on the project.

 ReportPortal provides a way to add multiple rules with specific conditions.
 The Notification rule should be unique per project, have a unique parameter set, and specify recipients.
 For Example: In case, Launch names, tags).

 Permissions:
-Users with Administrator an role can configure "Notifications" in Management Board.
+Users with Administrator a role can configure "Notifications" in the Management Board.
 Users with PROJECT_MANAGER roles can edit the settings on the project space only.

 To do that, perform the following steps: